Pollen-labs/Enaleia-mobile/README.md

 # Intro

-The mobile app for Enaleia's operation and its partners, including recyclers and manufacturers, streamlines waste management and data tracking across the operational chain.
+The mobile app demonstrating BlokFlow technologies for the use of Enaleia's operation and its partners, including recyclers and manufacturers, streamlines waste management and data tracking across the operational chain.

 ### Operational Flow
 **1. At the Port:**